dangtuanhuy/assembla-to-jira-migration/README.md

 #### Errors

-This step is very important, so do NOT skip it.

-Otherwise the following ticket import script will fail with the error message `Field 'field-name' cannot be set.
-It is not on the appropriate screen, or unknown`.

 If for one reason or the other the script fails, you will need to define manually the following custom fields (text field read-only):

 * Assembla-Id